ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

   ??
 ```

 Both `x` and `y` are local and cannot, in general, escape a region.
-However,
+However, filling `??`
-filling `??` in with `x` (but not `y`) is allowed.
-This is because we know that
+in with `x` (but not `y`) is allowed.
+This is because we know that `x` lives outside of
-the value pointed to by `x` must have existed before `f` started and thus is
-guaranteed to be allocated in a pre-existing stack frame (or on the heap).
+`f`'s region and thus is guaranteed to be allocated in a pre-existing stack frame (or on
-In contrast, `y` will point to a cons cell allocated in the current stack frame;
+the heap) which will continue to exist after `f` ends.
+In contrast, `y` is a cons cell
-returning `y` from `f` would be unsafe (and is a type error).
+allocated in the current stack frame, which will be destroyed after `f` ends.

 ## Inference